Telefonica/gymnos/docs/source/guide/add_a_dataset.rst

 Most datasets need to download data from the web.
 All downloads and extractions must go through the :class:`~gymnos.services.download_manager.DownloadManager`.

-For example, one can download URLs with ``http`` service using their :class:`~gymnos.services.download_manager.DownloadManager.download` method and extract files with :class:`~gymnos.services.download_manager.DownloadManager.extract` method:
+For example, one can download URLs with :class:`~gymnos.services.http.HTTP` service using their :class:`~gymnos.services.http.HTTP.download` method and extract files with :class:`~gymnos.services.download_manager.DownloadManager.extract` method:

 .. code-block:: python